alexandruast/platform-inception/README.md

 build publish plugin

 #### Changelog
+jenkins jobs for vault token renew and secret update
+vault-init overhaul to better describe the approle flow
-basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch removed "if->else" for pod builds, because it induced too much complexity
+basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch
+removed "if->else" for pod builds, because it induced too much complexity
 replaced ansible-playbook for jinja2 templating with ad-hoc command
 replaced POD_VERSION with POD_TAG to better reflect what we're doing